 Keyword research is the primary pillar of starting an SEO campaign.
 For all your SEO efforts, you need specific keywords to target.
+After the right keyword research only, you can work on the optimization of the on-page seo elements of your website.
 These keywords are the search queries and phrases, the customers use to find your website on the Internet.

 When you target these keywords and optimize your website for them, you start climbing to the top of the search engine ladder and secure a place in the top positions.